A JOURNEY FROM APATHY TO HOPE

-Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions on a field documentary that gives my journey a radical purpose.
+Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions and Goodluck Productions on a field documentary that gives my journey a radical purpose.
 Hike the Divide is a film that gives a platform to the unsung heroes leading the way on our collective response to climate change.
 Their stories inspire audiences to take local action to build a future that isn’t shaped by climate disruptions and provide a framework for doing so.
 The people you'll hear from share a broad wealth of experience, bringing to light stories of unlikely cooperation, creativity, and fierce resolve to shape not just a livable planet, but an equitable one.

-The people I met and interviewed range from a retired railroad brakeman to a middle school student; ranchers to university professors; former UN staff to Navajo grandmothers and more.
-The cast of interviews is diverse – people from dramatically different backgrounds – but you'll be surprised to see what they share in common.
+The people I met and interviewed range from a retired railroad brakeman to a middle school student; fourth-generation rancher to university professor; former UN worker to Navajo grandmother and more.
+You’ll be surprised how much these people share in common.

 Spoiler: There are paths forward.
 Initiatives to be hopeful about.
 There are clear and simple ways to be a part of meaningful action and plenty of people to align your news feeds with and change the narrative about climate change.